Download an improved and newer version of Outlook Express called Windows Mail (now Windows Live Mail) for Windows.

 Now the good news - Windows (Live) Mail - A better email client

 I suppose we all thought that with the release of Internet Explorer 7.0, a newer version of Outlook Express would be available for download.
 This was not a very correct assumption.
-Microsoft did release a newer and better email client but they did away with the ‘Outlook Express' tag.
-They gave it a new name - Windows Mail and included it in the Vista operating system (read more about Windows Mail email software).
-[For those of you who could not find Outlook Express on Vista, don't fear, it is there, however, known by a different name]
+Microsoft did release a newer and better email client but they did away with the ‘Outlook Express’ tag.

 Windows Mail interface and layout is very similar to that of Outlook Express and you would be able to switch to the new software in no time.
 Two very good additions to this software are the automated filtering of junk and spam emails and the fast search utility located at the top right for your convenience.

 In addition to Windows Mail, Microsoft released yet another email client and this time they named it Windows Live Mail.
 (Yes, trust MS to confuse us with another name change and that too, a similar sounding one).
-You can download it from the live.com web site - http://get.live.com/wlmail/overview.
+You can download it from the live.com web site – get.live.com/wlmail/overview.
 This email client like Outlook Express is completely free.

 New Outlook Express version - Windows Mail or the latest Windows Live Mail